 If you suffer with cold feet in the winter months read on as Caratti's Deep Winter Overshoes are among the most insulated we've tried.
 Their waterproofing and build quality is impressive too.

 dhb's Extreme Winter Gloves are designed, as the name implies, to protect your hands in cold and wet weather.
 And they do just that.

-Sealskinz waterproof performance Leather Road Cycle Gloves might not roll off the tongue but they're amongst the best winter gloves I've used in a very long time.
+Sealskinz waterproof performance Leather Road Cycle Gloves might not roll off the tongue but they're amongst the best winter gloves we've used in a very long time.

-The Activity sock is Merino on the inside, acrylic outer and a hydrophilic membrane that's completely waterproof - we're big fans of waterproof socks in these parts, especially those that feel more like ordinary socks when you're wearing them.
+SealSkinz sock have Merino on the inside, and acrylic outer and a hydrophilic membrane that's completely waterproof.
+We're big fans of waterproof socks in these parts, especially those that feel more like ordinary socks when you're wearing them.